Confronting Grand Challenges in Environmental Fluid Mechanics: Urban Flows

-To improve our understanding of the effects of this inherent variability and validate our predictions, there is a continuing need for field measurements.
-In conjunction, we need novel strategies to analyze the acquired data and perform validation.
-Deterministic, point-wise, comparisons will often be inconclusive due to the limited amount of data that can be obtained for both the quantities of interest and the characterization of the boundary and operating conditions during the experiment.
+To improve our understanding of the effects of this inherent variability and validate predictions with full-scale data, there is a need for novel probabilistic modeling strategies and for detailed field measurements.
+Deterministic, point-wise, comparisons have been inconclusive due to the limited amount of data that can be obtained for both the quantities of interest and the characterization of the boundary and operating conditions during the experiment.
 Probabilistic approaches that can represent the effect of the variability in the field have been shown to provide a more meaningful comparison~\cite{harms2011,asghari2016}, but can be time-consuming in the lab; instead, advances in high-performance computing capabilities, numerical algorithms, and tools for uncertainty quantification, can enable efficient evaluation of the effect of the inherent variability in computational models.
+Important research questions regarding the definition of probability distributions for the uncertain parameters and the most efficient way to propagate them to the quantities of interest remain.
+The answers to these questions will be different for different quantities of interest, and carefully designed field experiments are required to further develop and validate probabilistic approaches.
+These experiments should not only gather data for relevant quantities of interest, but also characterize probability distributions of variable boundary and operating conditions that could affect these quantities of interest.